pearlylin2004/CSD3183_final_assignment/README.md

 A C++ based Pokemon battle simulator and AI research environment, testing simultaneous turn-based move selection using Gen 3 combat mechanics.

 ## AI Algorithms Implemented
-This project evaluates advanced game-theoretic algorithms against a standard Greedy heuristic baseline:
+This project evaluates advanced game-theoretic algorithms against a standard heuristic baseline in a 6v6 simultaneous-move environment:

+- **Greedy Baseline**: A deterministic heuristic agent that picks the move with the highest immediate expected damage (factoring in STAB, type effectiveness, and accuracy).

 - **Simultaneous Move Alpha-Beta (SMAB)**: Bypasses standard Minimax's structural inseparability in simultaneous games.
-Every decision node represents a zero-sum payoff matrix.
-The agent computes the maximum worst-case scenario (Maximin) while implementing strict dominance pruning to discard mathematically inferior branches.
+Every decision node represents a zero-sum payoff matrix where the agent computes the maximum worst-case scenario (Maximin).
+  - *Expectiminimax*: Navigates the RNG of move accuracy by branching the game tree into deterministic hit/miss timelines, weighting the expected payoff by the probability of the move landing.
+  - *Heuristic Tuning*: Evaluates raw HP differentials rather than percentages to accurately protect bulky Pokemon, and avoids artificial "Fear of Success" penalties by naturally calculating the threat of incoming enemy counters.

-- **Information Set Monte Carlo Tree Search (IS-MCTS)**: An advanced tree-search algorithm.
-Before the standard 4-stage MCTS loop (Selection, Expansion, Simulation, Backpropagation), the algorithm determinizes the state.
-It uses the Decoupled UCT formula to navigate the simultaneous action space and converges on robust strategies over numerous random rollouts.
+- **Information Set Monte Carlo Tree Search (IS-MCTS)**: An advanced tree-search algorithm utilizing the Decoupled UCT formula to navigate the simultaneous action space.
+Because it uses 50-turn rollouts.
-- **Greedy Baseline**: A deterministic heuristic agent that picks the move with the highest immediate expected damage (factoring in STAB, type effectiveness, and accuracy).
+  - *Guided Opponent Modeling*: Instead of assuming the opponent plays randomly, MCTS models the opponent using the `GreedyAgent` logic at the root, forcing it to correctly respect devastating enemy attacks.
+  - *Heuristic-Guided Rollouts with Sigmoid Evaluation*: Replaces useless "random playouts" with highly-realistic 50-turn Greedy vs Greedy simulations.
+It converts the Delta HP generated during the rollout into a continuous 0.0 to 1.0 Win Probability using a Sigmoid function (aka S shape curve), mathematically teaching the agent how to claw back from massive HP deficits or execute long-term 50-turn defensive stall strategies.

 ## Features
 - **Headless `GameState` Engine**: An ultra-fast simulation environment designed specifically for running deep AI tree-searches efficiently.